Mark Jayson M. Farol

 Economics, University of Nevada, Las Vegas

-Built a multidisciplinary foundation across business, economics, communication, and performance, including early research development, scholarly writing, and publication.
+Built a foundation across business, economics, and communication, with early research development and a first undergraduate publication.

 Minor in Theatre